 “But there is another word in the Shema that we must investigate.
 That word is Elohenu and as we noted earlier it is a plural noun.
 What might that signify?

 “Sarah, before our next meeting, I’d like you to go online to www.biblicalresearch.info and see what Dr. David L. Cooper had to say about the Shema.
 Would you do that please?” said Ben.

 “I can’t wait to do it Dr. Kaplan!
 And if you don’t mind, I’m going to ask Josh and Matt to help me with that assignment,” said Sarah.

-“Jonah, could you join us for our next meaning?
+“Jonah, could you join us for our next meeting?
 And would you close us in prayer today” asked Ben.

 “I look forward to that next meeting, Ben,” responded the Rabbi.
 “And let me pray the Aaronic benediction over all of you right now.”

 The Rabbi recited the blessing from Numbers, chapter 6.

 24 The LORD bless you and keep you; 25 the LORD make his face to shine upon you and be gracious to you; 26 the LORD lift up his countenance upon you and give you peace.

 “Thanks, Jonah!
 See you all next week,” said Ben.